soderstromk/KLFromRecordingDays/README.md

 KLFromRecordingDays is contained within a self-installing package: KLFromRecordingDays-1.1-amd64.msi.
 This self-installer also had to be  split, and into six 7-Zip archives: KLFromRecordingDays-1.1-amd64.7z.001 - 006.
 These archive files are in the \cx_Freeze\KLFromRecordingDays subdirectory.

-If you have not already, download 7-Zip from: http://www.7-zip.org/ and install it.

-Create a folder and download all six archive files.
+Create a new folder and download all six archive files.
 Right click KLFromRecordingDays-1.1-amd64.7z.001, select 7-Zip -> Extract Files.

 The archive files are combined into the installer: KLFromRecordingDays-1.1-amd64.msi.